 Everything looks different in the dark

-I shoot my husband and call and say, "Um, I have made a wrong turn somewhere."
+I give a ring to my husband and say, "Um, I have made a wrong turn somewhere."
 He knows me all too well.
 He ends up saying to me, "Just stay where you are and when I get there you can follow me on in."
 I cannot tell you how much comfort that brought to this girl that is forever making wrong turns.
 Now, why didn't I just think of that in the first place?
 Why not follow the one who knows the way?
 Why do I forever try to do it on my own when the way doesn't seem familiar?

 "Show me the right path, O Lord; point out the road for me to follow.
 Lead me by your truth and teach me, for you are the God who saves me.
 All day long I put my hope in you."
 Psalm 24:4-5

 Do you find yourself making the wrong turns in life like me?
 I seem to think, "I can make it just fine", and right about that time I find myself at a dead end and trying to find a place to turn around.

 Now, my husband has a built in GPS.
 The man is never lost.
 Even if he makes a wrong turn, he can simply get back to where he was and correct himself.
 Me?
 I am not blessed with that.
 It seems I can go the same road quite a few times and still find myself going the wrong direction.
 Especially at night.
 Everything looks different at night.

 "You light a lamp for me.
 The Lord, my God lights up my darkness."
 Psalm 18:28